Home About

 I sometimes get emotional about work.

 I am chronically overthinking about work, and therefore have constantly a lot of running ‘threads’ in my head.
-The emotions they generate seldom leak into my interactions with people.
+The emotions they generate sometimes leak into my interactions with people, which I always try to keep track.
 I am working on it.

 I sometimes say the exact opposite of what I mean, with a hidden smile.
-Occasionally, this misses the target creating weird interactions.
+Occasionally, this misses the target, creating weird interactions.
+I try to keep it in check…

 I talk, sometimes a lot

-Although I prefer written communication, I tend to dominate and steer conversations when I feel the need.
+While I generally prefer written communication, I tend to dominate and steer conversations when I feel the need.
 This might lead to creating an expectation I do this all the time, resulting in people being more and more reluctant to speak up with me present.
+That is why, you can see me taking notes a lot in meetings.
+You are always very welcome to tell me to take a breather.

-I can be harsh with people, underplaying their achievements
+I can be blunt with people, underplaying their achievements

 Logistics